kianshah-ackroyd/CPU-Project/README.md

 - Basys_3_Project.xdc

 ## License
-This project is part of my personal portfolio, Feel free to reference for learning opportunities, but please don't copy the contents for academic submissions
+This project is part of my personal portfolio.
+Feel free to reference it for learning opportunities, but please don't copy the contents for academic submissions